touwinho/gad-playwright/DECISIONLOG.md

 - **Positive**:

   - **Unified Framework**: By using Playwright for both UI and API tests, the team can maintain a single test suite, simplifying setup, maintenance, and execution.
-There’s no need to switch between tools for different types of testing.
+There is no need to switch between tools for different types of testing.
   - **Efficient Workflows**: Running both UI and API tests in the same framework can lead to more efficient CI/CD pipelines and test management, reducing the need for context switching.
   - **Strong Playwright Support**: Playwright’s API testing capabilities include features like network request interception, response validation, and mocking, which simplify the process of creating end-to-end tests that cover both frontend and backend.
   - **End-to-End Testing**: Combining UI and API tests allows for comprehensive end-to-end testing, ensuring that both the frontend and backend are working together as expected.